cockroachdb/docs/v22.1/security-reference/authentication.md

 ## Authentication configuration

-CockroachDB allows fine-grained configuration of which database connect attempts it allows to proceed to the authentication stage, and which authentication methods it will accept, based on:
+CockroachDB allows fine-grained configuration of which database connection attempts it allows to proceed to the authentication stage, and which authentication methods it accepts, based on:

 - **Who** is making the attempt (SQL user).
 - **Where** on the internet (IP Address) the attempt is coming from.